 Flexible working looks set to become the norm.
 Companies that lag behind in implementing a good flexible working policy for their employees will be seen as increasingly undesirable places to work (as well as being outperformed by more agile competitors).
 There are many benefits of allowing flexibility, not least when it comes to talent retention and employee motivation.
 But flexible working done right is not something to be taken lightly.

 Reasons for having a flexible working policy

 Very few organisations who actually practice flexible working or have a flexible working culture have a set policy.
 This is a mistake.
 Having a clear but simple policy will allow a level footing.
 In the eyes of your policy, all employees should be equally valuable and deserve the same treatment when it comes to flex working.

 Also – did you know that employees who have worked with you for at least 26 weeks have a right to make a statutory application for flexible working?
 Your business is required by law to consider requests reasonably, and only turn it down if there is a business reason for doing so.

-The benefits of flexible working
+Two key benefits of flexible working

 You’ll also need to think hard about how you measure performance.
 If you haven’t already, discuss some new and measurable goals with the employee and work out a valid timescale for delivery.

-Structuring a flexible working policy
+Structure a working policy

 A flexible working policy doesn’t need to be lengthy to be effective.
 To help you get started, here is a draft working policy you can download and adjust.
 Every organisation will have a different rhythm and we encourage you to work through your flexible working policy with a representative sample of your team.

 There are 4 key areas to consider: